On This Page

 Shunt Surgery for Hydrocephalus

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals in pediatric neurology and neurosurgery.
+Gillette Children’s Specialty Healthcare is a regional leader in pediatric neurology and neurosurgery.
 Our pediatric neurosurgeons treat hydrocephalus—a condition characterized by excessive cerebral spinal fluid in the brain.

 Why Choose Gillette?